 - Long-term inflammation.
 Also called uveitis, long-term inflammation of the eye can damage related tissues.
 According to British researchers behind a study published in Acta Ophthalmologica, uveitis is the most common cause of end-stage eye.

 - Persistent hyperplastic primary vitreous.
 Also known as PHPV, this is a genetic condition that’s present at birth.
 Babies born with PHPV have a malformed eye.
-Fetal eye development occurs between weeks 7 and 20 of gestation.
+Fetal eye development between weeks 7 and 20 of gestation.

 - Retinoblastoma.
 This condition refers to a mass that accumulates and calcifies on the eye.
 Eventually, the calcification can form a tumor-like entity.
-It’s most common in children, and is curable.
+It’s in children, and is curable.
 However, prompt treatment is required for full recovery.

 - Trauma to the eye.
 Significant injuries to your eye may eventually lead to phthisis bulbi.
 Even if your eye has healed from traumatic events, such as a car accident, there may be lingering tissue damage that you may not be able to see.
 Eventually, the tissues can break down and lead to further complications.